Hatch Chile Peppers are a key ingredient in a lot of New Mexican food

 From the Old Town to the Sandia Mountains and to seeing downtown from up in the sky in a balloon, Albuquerque is a city to experience.

-Ballooning is one of the most popular things to do on a weekend in Albuquerque
+Looking up above at several hot air balloons in the sky and a few in the foreground launching with ballooning is one of the most popular things to do on a weekend in Albuquerque.

-Note: For day trips that can be done from either Albuquerque or Santa Fe, take a look at my post, 7 Unique Day Trips From Santa Fe.
+Note: For day trips that can be done from either Albuquerque or Santa Fe, take a look at my post, Best Trips From Santa Fe.

-If you plan to attend the Balloon Festival, read my post The Ultimate Guide To The Albuquerque Balloon Festival to have the best time!
+If you plan to attend the Balloon Festival, read my post Everything You Need To Know About Attending The Albuquerque Balloon Fiesta to have the best time!

-Or if you plan to drive to southern New Mexico don’t miss out on exploring 11 Top Things To Do In White Sands National Park!
+Or if you plan to drive to southern New Mexico don’t miss out on exploring What To Do In White Sands National Park!

 Hotels In Albuquerque